 There were several nurses that came in to massage my fundus to harden the uterus to prevent hemorrhaging.
 And my goodness, I was screaming in so much pain.
 They pushed so hard I was bruised up and the bleeding would not stop.

 The nurse contacted the OBGYN and he came in to check where the bleeding was coming from.
 There was just an unbelievable amount of clotting that I was rolled back into the operation room.

-They gave me yet another spinal block (that I totally felt ugh).
-And the OBGYN proceeded to do a D&C (dilation and curettage) to remove all the clotting inside of my uterus.
+They gave me another spinal block.
+And the OBGYN had to do a D&C (dilation and curettage) to remove all the clotting inside of my uterus.

 After the D&C, I was rolled back into the room for further monitoring before I was sent to the mother and baby unit.

-At this point I think my poor husband was traumatized witnessing me go into distress during my c section and then basically bleeding out (lol).
+At this point I think my poor husband was traumatized seeing me in incredible pain during my c section and then basically bleeding out (lol).